xStarbound/xStarbound/README.md

 - [Stardust Suite](https://github.com/zetaPRIME/sb.StardustSuite) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — Ditto.
 - [Starloader](https://steamcommunity.com/sharedfiles/filedetails/?id=2936533996) ([GitHub](https://github.com/Starbound-Neon/StarLoader)) — fully compatible as long as `"safeScripts"` is disabled in your `xclient.config` (but be careful with that!).
 - [Unitilities | Lua Modding Library](https://steamcommunity.com/sharedfiles/filedetails/?id=2826961297) — the Hasibound-specific functionality is not supported by xStarbound.
-- [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — likely not compatible with xStarbound's Lua sandbox.
+- [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — the server-side scripts are likely not compatible with xStarbound's Lua sandbox.
 To use this mod, you may need to disable `"safeScripts"` *server-side* — on your `xclient.config` in single-player, or in the host's `xclient.config` or server's `xserver.config`.
 - Other UI scaling mods — these won't do anything and are redundant.
 Mods that do other stuff besides scaling the UI should work.

 **Not compatible:** The following mods are *NOT* compatible with xStarbound: